atelic/osf.io/README.md

 #### Additional things to install

-The automated installer does not install Waterbutler, which may be needed to run some OSF features locally.
+- The automated installer does not install Waterbutler, which may be needed to run some OSF features locally.
 Consult the [Waterbutler repository](https://github.com/CenterForOpenScience/waterbutler) for setup instructions.
+- In order to create a osf profile locally, run the [fakecas script](http://github.com/CenterForOpenScience/fakecas) in a seperate terminal

 ### Manual installation
 [At present](CONTRIBUTING.md), there is no complete automated install process for other platforms.